evoredy/Debian_Preload_Tools/README.md

-# Welcome to a Debian Stretch Installer Tools
+# Welcome to a Debian Stretch Installer Toolset

 These utilities allow quick provisioning of hardware with Debian to allow FAST benchmarking, iteration, and product relese.
 Think improved "preseed."